-- Participation in the communication and dissemination of information relating to the discipline. - Contribute to and participate in committees, events such as Discovery Day and other activities at the Faculty level. - Undertake administration primarily relating to the activities of the role as per the University of Melbourne Operating Model. - Attendance at relevant conferences and incorporate learning's into practice, as funding permits. - Engage with relevant professional and industry bodies and stakeholders to foster collaborative partnerships. - Expand the knowledge of the discipline which impacts the field. - Foster a harmonious workplace environment that is conducive to productivity, promotes creativity and rewards and recognises individuals and group achievement. - Contribute and participate in committees, events such as Open Day, Dookie Day and other activities at the Faculty and/or University level. - Undertake appropriate leadership roles within the Faculty, School and/or University, if available. - Promote student well-being and ensure all students are aware of all University support services, working in collaboration or seeking advice from more senior staff.
+- Preparation and participation in the communication and dissemination of information relating to the discipline. - Subject to opportunity, contribute to and participate in committees, events such as Discovery Day and other activities at the Faculty level and University level. - Undertake administration primarily relating to the activities of the role in line with the University of Melbourne Operating Model. - Attendance at relevant conferences and incorporate learning's into practice, subject to the availability of funding. - Expand the knowledge of the discipline that impacts the field. - Involvement in professional activity, including participation in meetings of professional societies.